 I use AppBlock on my android phone to lock me out of inbound social media apps.
 It has a good lock function which means you can’t decide to un-block apps unless it’s plugged in (akrasia horizon!).
 I love that it regularly tells me how many times I’ve tried to check twitter when I shouldn’t.
 It’s eye opening, and a good reminder of how automatic and addictive using the app is.

-I also like to chunk my email time to a few half hour blocks through the day, rather than monitor it frequently.
-I use Inbox When Ready on Gmail for this, so I can send emails and search for old ones without seeing my inbox.
-I often just close the tab too.
+I also like to chunk my comms time to a few half hour blocks through the day, rather than monitor it frequently.
+I’ve gotten ito the habit of closing my Gmail, Slack and other messaging services.

 Browsing versus Reading